Víctor Manuel Báez Ceja

 Víctor Manuel Báez Ceja (born 29 October 1959) is a Mexican politician in the National Regeneration Movement (Morena) party.
-From 2009 to 2011, he served as a federal deputy in the LXI Legislature of the Mexican Congress representing Michoacán from the Party of the Democratic Revolution.
+From 2009 to 2011, he served in the Chamber of Deputies during the 61st Congress representing Michoacán's 11th district for the Party of the Democratic Revolution (PRD).

 In 2015, Báez, by this point a member of Morena, was elected mayor of Pátzcuaro.
 He was the first PT-Morena municipal president in the city.
 In 2018, he won reelection.